ConductScreen

 NIH Complement-ARIE Reduction to Practice Challenge — Phase 1

-A combinatorial in vitro/in silico NAM for automated neurodevelopmental phenotyping of prenatal opioid exposure in human neural organoids
+A combinatorial in vitro/in silico NAM for automated morphological phenotyping of developmental neurotoxicity in human neural organoids